 In 2009 Trinity began an expanded ministry with St. John’s Episcopal church in Elizabeth, NJ.
 The third Sunday of every month Trinity prepares and serves sandwiches, hardboiled eggs, salads, fruit and baked goods to those in need.
 In addition, donations are received weekly for The Basket of Abundance.
 Donations include, food, baby products, toilet articles and clothing.
 Read more about our involvement.

 Giving Tree – Nets for Life

+As needs arise by Episcopal Relief and Development, our outreach committee has decided to use the Giving Tree to help with these needs.
 Stockings are hung on the tree and parishioners are invited to take a stocking, sign a pledge and take an envelope for their donation.
-In 2010, we collected $689 (58 nets).
-In 2011, the response was $795 (66 nets).
-This year, we are once again supporting Nets for Life at Christmas time.
 Please be generous with your donations — eliminating malaria is a wonderful gift to our world!
 Checks should be made out to Episcopal Relief and Development, with Nets for Life in the memo line.

 Buy bread, support children at risk

 Each year, the Outreach Committee holds a “Loaves of Love” bread sale after the Annual Meeting.
 All funds go to the St Claire’s Home for Children in Elizabeth.
 The ministry takes care of babies at risk who are released from the hospital but are not ready to be taken care of at home.
 Trinity has been supporting this effort for several years.
 Together we can make a difference in the lives around us.